pclarytx10/cryptoList/README.md

 - [ ] User input form
 - [ ] AJAX query to CoinGecko
 - [ ] Table of Result Data

+## Project MVP Description and Rubric
+---

+Your application must meet these requirements in order to be considered passing:

+- [ ] Render an application in the browser (Deployed using GH Pages, Netlify or Vercel).
+- [ ] Built with HTML, CSS & JavaScript (jQuery) and organized into seperate files.
+- [ ]  Have properly indented HTML, CSS & JavaScript.
+- [ ]  Have functions and variables that are named sensibly (nouns make the best variable names and verbs for function names).
+- [ ] Use AJAX to make a request to an external data source like OMDBapi and insert some of the data retrieved into the DOM.
+- [ ] Frequent commits (5 minimum) dating back to the very beginning of the project.
+Commit messages should be in the present tense.
+So, for example "adds link", "creates display of API data", or "prepares for deployment".
+- [ ] A README.md file with these sections:
+  - [x]  <Your app's title>: A description of your app.
+Background info of the app is a nice touch.
+  - [x] Technologies Used: List of the technologies used, e.g., JavaScript, HTML, CSS...
+  - [x] Screenshot(s): Images of your actual app.
+  - [ ] Getting Started: In this section include the link to your deployed app and any instructions you deem important.
+  - [x] Future Enhancements: Features you plan to implement later.
+    Note: Don't underestimate the value of a well crafted README.md.